althonos/pronto/README.md

 The `terms` method of `Ontology` instances can be used to iterate over all the terms in the ontology (including the ones that are imported).
-We can then use the `subclasses` method of `Term` objects that returns an iterator over the subclasses of
+We can then use the `is_leaf` method of `Term` objects to check is the term is a leaf in the class inclusion graph.

 ```python
 >>> ms = Ontology("ms.obo")